-Whether I am photographing, teaching, or supporting clients’ legal needs, I strive to create an environment that fosters collaboration, respect, and personal agency.
-My goal is to make traditionally gatekept knowledge open and accessible.
+Whether I am photographing, teaching, or supporting clients’ legal needs, I strive to create an environment that fosters collaboration, open communication, and self-determination.
+As a photographer, my work is focused on environmental portraiture and creating a space where people feel empowered and respected.
 I have worked as a youth photography teacher throughout NYC, an English teacher in China, an art workshop coordinator, a studio assistant, and oddly enough - a physics tutor in high school.

 I’m a proud of member of collectives like Authority Collective and Diversify Photo that are working to decolonize and demand equity in the visual industry.
 I am also a signatory on the Photo Bill of Rights.

 I enjoy cooking, eating dumplings, knitting, anime, and replaying old Pokémon games.
+(Most recently, Minecraft.)
 I can speak Mandarin Chinese and very limited Spanish.

 Feel free to reach out via email or instagram DM for any questions, thoughts, etc~ Though in law school, I am enthusiastically open for assignments, collaborations, and/or commissions because I have to pay my bills and support my orange cat, Spicy. ︎